akka/akka/akka-docs/src/main/paradox/actors.md

 It is always preferable to communicate with other Actors using their ActorRef instead of relying upon ActorSelection.
 Exceptions are

 * sending messages using the @ref:[At-Least-Once Delivery](persistence.md#at-least-once-delivery) facility
- * initiating first contact with a remote system
+* initiating the first contact with a remote system

-In all other cases ActorRefs can be provided during Actor creation or initialization, passing them from parent to child or introducing Actors by sending their ActorRefs to other Actors within messages.
+In all other cases, ActorRefs can be provided during Actor creation or initialization, passing them from parent to child or introducing Actors by sending their ActorRefs to other Actors within messages.